 "The oldest record of the family occurs in Domesday [Book] as Mannig (Suffolk)" The Hundredorum Rolls of 1273 list: Henry Maninge in Cambridgeshire; and Nicholas Mannyng in Kent.
 Later the Yorkshire Poll Tax Rolls of 1379 list Johannes Mannyng and Nora Mannyng.

 Mannings Heath is a village in the Horsham District of West Sussex, England.

 Early History of the Manningsly family

-Another 314 words (22 lines of text) covering the years 1300, 1630 and 1711 are included under the topic Early Manningsly History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Manningsly research.
+Another 81 words (6 lines of text) covering the years 1300, 1630 and 1711 are included under the topic Early Manningsly History in all our PDF Extended History products and printed products wherever possible.

 Manningsly Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Manningsly include Manning, Maning, Mannings and others.